PankajVirendraModi/9th-Resume-Challenge/ad-hoc-requests.md

 | Mangalore       | 3            |
 | Trivandrum      | 2            |
 | Vijayawada      | 2            |

+> [!NOTE]
+The fifth table shows the city and the total stores for different cities in India.
+The purpose of this analysis is to find out the distribution of stores across different cities.
+The main findings are:
+> * Bengaluru has the highest number of stores (10) among all cities, followed by Chennai (8) and Hyderabad (7).
+> * Trivandrum and Vijayawada have the lowest number of stores (2) among all cities, followed by Mangalore (3) and Mysuru (4).
+The total number of stores across all cities is 50.

 ## 3. Generate a report that displays each campaign along with the total revenue generated before and after the campaign?